 To Obasanjo, the Nigerian Armed Forces were very important for his tenure, and of course, the supply of crude oil to the international market, particularly to the United States of America.

 Since the First Republic, ethnic divisions have defined the Nigerian political sphere and there is a constant struggle for power and control over the nation’s oil wealth.

 President Obasanjo then took a very important decision that would save Nigeria’s democracy.
 That is the subject of this article.

 On Friday, June 11, 1999, Nigeria’s newly elected Head-of-State, President Olusegun Obasanjo ordered the compulsory retirement of 93 senior military officers in the nation’s armed forces.

-Obasanjo took this action less than two weeks after he was sworn in as president on May 29, 1999.
-Notable military officers who were sacked by Obasanjo were Olagunsoye Oyinlola, Buba Marwa, among others.
+Obasanjo took this action less than two weeks after being sworn in as president on May 29, 1999.
+Notable military officers who were sacked by Obasanjo were Olagunsoye Oyinlola, and Buba Marwa, among others.

 Many of Obasanjo’s antagonists have argued that the president was on a revenge mission to nullify his opponents, especially the Northerners who were a majority in the Nigerian Armed Forces.
 On the other side, the president was said to have taken the action in order to pre-empt his opponents as the loyalty of the military to the president was vital to the nascent government of Obasanjo.